leonardofalk/audited_async/README.md

 [![CircleCI](https://circleci.com/gh/leonardofalk/audited_async.svg?style=svg)](https://circleci.com/gh/leonardofalk/audited_async)

-AuditedAsync is an extension for the [audited](https://github.com/collectiveidea/audited) gem which allows to create audits asynchronously using ActiveJob.
+AuditedAsync is a plugin for the [audited](https://github.com/collectiveidea/audited) gem which allows to create audits asynchronously using ActiveJob.

-It works by safely injecting the `async` option into audited model option using functional programming.
+It works by injecting the `async` option into audited model option using functional programming.
 If enabled, it'll move audit creation logic into an ActiveJob instance, then it's sent to the queue to be executed later.

 ## Installation